Kwan1997/WCF/README.md

 - For other comparative similarity methods, you may refer to another repository of mine at https://github.com/Kwan1997/rec-similarity.

 Warning:
 - These codes (including those in my other repository) have bad readability and user experience, and there are many functions that are not used.
+Be cautious.